thiblahute/meson-website/Wrap-dependency-system-manual.md

     url=https://github.com/jpakkane/samplesubproject.git
     revision=head

 The format is straightforward.
 The only thing to note is the revision element that can have one of two values.
-The first is <tt>head</tt> which will cause Meson to track the master head (doing a repull whenever the build definition is altered).
+The first is `head` which will cause Meson to track the master head (doing a repull whenever the build definition is altered).
 The second type is a commit hash.
 In this case Meson will use the commit specified (with `git checkout [hash id]`).

 Note that in this case you cannot specify an extra patch file to use.
 The git repo must contain all necessary Meson build definitions.

 ## Using wrapped projects

-To use a subproject simply do this in your top level <tt>meson.build</tt>.
+To use a subproject simply do this in your top level `meson.build`.

     foobar_sp = subproject('foobar')